IFRoS-ELTE/gps_wp_navigation/ReadMe.md

     <pre>
       - Configuration of launch files
       - Prepare simulation environment
-      - Implement GPS points to cartesian in the robot frame
+      - Implement GPS points conversion to cartesian in the robot frame
       </pre>
     </td>